aattrell/bat-fe-tech-test/README.md

 I installed babel-plugin-react-css-modules to make the styles easier to manage.
 As this scopes them within their components, this prevents style clash, and puts less focus on creating unique classnames for every single component, speeding up development time.

-I was intending to install autoprefixer (or something similar) to automatically add vendor prefixes.
+I was intending to install something similar to autoprefixer to automatically add vendor prefixes.
 This means you do not have to look up which CSS properties require vendor prefixes, and which ones have the default supported across all browsers already.
 This speeds up development time, and reduces the likelihood of differences across browsers due to human error.

-I would usually prefer to use postcss-scss (or similar) as well, but as I was tight on time and it's a small project with relatively simple css requirements, I decided against it.
+However, autoprefixer and post-css loader are not compatible with babel plugin react css modules.
+I ran out of time to install an alternative.

 #### Fetch request (loading, errors)